 How do we keep this site running?
 This post may contain affiliate links — the cost is the same to you, but we get a referral fee.
 Compensation does not affect rankings.
 Thanks!

 Email marketing is frequently one of the last things that small businesses focus on to promote their business.
-Below we will take a look at the importance of include an email marketing plan in to your small business model and touch on three of the most beneficial email marketing services currently available.
+Below we will take a look at the importance of including an email marketing plan into your small business model and touch on three of the most beneficial email marketing services currently available.

 What Defines a Small Business?